xi/DEATH/README.md

 the players take turns.

+# how to start the game?

+    python -m DEATH

 # controls

-arrow-keys - move cursor
+-   arrow-keys: move cursor
-space      - toggle field value
+-   space: toggle field value; after that it is the next player's turn
-               after that it is the next players' turn backspace  - clear field value return     - perform a full step (one for every player) tab        - perform a single step (only for the active player) after that it is the next players' turn h          - display a help screen escape     - quit

-# how to start the game?

-run DeathCliMenu.py from a terminal

-# dependencies

-python (tested with 2.6)
-optparse and curses should be installed with python

-Latest code can be found on <https://github.com/xi/DEATH>.
+-   return: perform a single step (only for the active player);
+    after that it is the next player's turn
+-   "q": quit